 Salvador Dali Melting Clock

 Philosophers have long argued over the appropriate verb to attach to the concept of time.
 Does it pass?
 Flow?
 Fly?
 Disappear?
 In the landscapes of the world’s most famous surrealist, it melts.
 Yeah, we’re not sure what to make of that either.
-But every artist loves this clock.
+But everyone loves this clock.

 It can be tough to shop for artists, but one thing you know for sure is - they’re into art.
 Commission an original work by a local artist or find a starving artist online who is hungry for a sale.
 The gift will be sincerely appreciated by everyone involved.
 Make sure you pick something that suits your friend’s aesthetic and not your own!